-5. Completed at least the minimum number of visits
+5. Completed at least the minimum number of

 6. Interacted with myself and the CMT in a respectful and encouraging manner.
+B, A, A, C, A, A

 7. Responded to my questions and dilemmas about such matters as management techniques, classroom supervision, methods of presenting subject matter, assessment techniques, teaching strategies appropriate for the diverse needs of learners, and student teaching assignments.